gmreinhart/ts-ewma-fit/docs/documentation.md

   - 'L2': Minimizes the `L2` norm over `period` steps. 'error()' gives the `L2' norm.

 **rw_type: 'Gaussian' or 'Geometric', default= 'Gaussian'**
 - If 'Gaussian', the time series (or random walk) is assumed to be Gaussian.
 If 'Geometric', the time series is assumed to be a Geometric Brownian Motion process (e.g., relevant for stock market data).
 TSFit takes the natural logarithm of the time series before performing the fit.
+If a drift is passed to the `transform()` method, it must be given on the log scale.
 The results of the methods (`transform(), delta()` or any of the error methods) are automatically exponentiated back to the original scale.

 <br>